-Thanks to James Bond, most people think of the famous casino when they imagine Monte Carlo, but there is more to Monaco’s principality than just gambling.
+Thanks to James Bond, most people think of the famous casino when they imagine Monte Carlo, but there is more to Monaco’s principality than just gambling so it's worth a visit on your Western Mediterranean cruise.
 The Palais du Prince is home to the world’s oldest monarchy, the Grimaldi family, and visitors can view the grand State Apartments when the family is absent.
 The Oceanographic Museum carved out of the cliffs looks even grander than the royal palace and features aquariums, exhibitions and games.

 Palma de Mallorca, Spain

 The vibrant capital city of the Balearic Islands has become a popular and convenient embarkation point or point of call on a Western Mediterranean cruise holiday.
 Located on the southern end of the island of Mallorca, Palma has much to recommend, from Gothic castles and cathedrals to sun-soaked beaches and gastronomic delights.
 Fortunately, the city is compact, so cruise passengers only there for a short time can take in many of the key sites that are clustered together in the old town, including the cathedral, royal palace and ancient city walls.
 Alternatively, those with time on their hands can venture further afield to outlying towns and villages, such as Valldemossa and Sóller.

 Following a revitalisation, Málaga is no longer simply viewed as the gateway to the Costa del Sol, but is a destination and port of call in its own right, boasting a new port and a burgeoning repertoire of art galleries and museums – including the Pompidou Centre and the must-visit Museu de Picasso – and other top cultural attractions.
 Those who prefer something more traditional are also well catered for, with Málaga's old town showcasing the city’s rich past, being one of the oldest cities in Spain.